 Karcsi also lives an estrangement from his biological family as he intensifies his revolutionary involvement.
 At first, his mother shows resentment towards Viki, believing she alone is to blame for Karcsi's joining the fighting and quitting the water polo team.
 Karcsi's family resents Viki's intervention, as the water polo team represents a possible financial boon for the family.
 Parents in this film become impediments to characters embracing what the viewer is led to believe is their historical destiny.
 Besides the biological family's resistance, the team's coaches also present resistance to the players' joining the uprising.
 The team's coaches are portrayed as substitute parents, especially when the team is forced to move to the hills to practice and they serve in loco parentis.
 The team defies the coaches just as Karcsi defied his family, although the team does join the revolution by beating the enemy-in the Melbourne pool rather than on the Budapest streets.
 This, too, allows the characters to enter a historical series of events as protagonists, which becomes possible only when they defy their families, both biological and societal.
 Even more so than Colossal Sensation, Children of Glory's narrative moves through a series of historically accurate events in Hungary and in Australia.
-As was the case in Koltai's film, historical reality, projects onto familial uprisings of many types as human social units define and reconstruct the larger historical framework within which the characters exist.
+As was the case in Koltai's film, historical events are molded to human constructs and in some way subjugated to them.
+The Revolution, as a historical reality, projects onto familial uprisings of many types as human social units define and reconstruct the larger historical framework within which the characters exist.